-Abuse (Cal.
-Family Code sections 6203 and 6211)
+Abuse (CA Family Code, 6203 (definitions) and 6211)

-- (a) For purposes of this act, "abuse" means any of the following: - (1) To intentionally or recklessly cause or attempt to cause bodily injury. - (2) Sexual assault. - (3) To place a person in reasonable apprehension of imminent serious bodily injury to that person or to another. - (4) To engage in any behavior that has been or could be enjoined pursuant to Section 6320. - (b) Abuse is not limited to the actual infliction of physical injury or assault.
+- (a) For purposes of this act, "abuse" means any of the following: - (1) To intentionally or recklessly cause or attempt to cause bodily injury.

-"Domestic violence" is abuse perpetrated against any of the following persons:

-- (a) A spouse or former spouse. - (b) A cohabitant or former cohabitant, as defined in Section 6209. - (c) A person with whom the respondent is having or has had a dating or engagement relationship. - (d) A person with whom the respondent has had a child, where the presumption applies that the male parent is the father of the child of the female parent under the Uniform Parentage Act (Part 3 (commencing with Section 7600) of Division 12). - (e) A child of a party or a child who is the subject of an action under the Uniform Parentage Act, where the presumption applies that the male parent is the father of the child to be protected. - (f) Any other person related by consanguinity or affinity within the second degree.
+- (2) Sexual assault. - (3) To place a person in reasonable apprehension of imminent serious bodily injury to that person or to another. - (4) To engage in any behavior that has been or could be enjoined pursuant to Section 6320. - (b) Abuse is not limited to the actual infliction of physical injury or assault. - "Domestic violence" is abuse perpetrated against any of the following persons: - (a) A spouse or former spouse. - (b) A cohabitant or former cohabitant, as defined in Section 6209. - (c) A person with whom the respondent is having or has had a dating or engagement relationship. - (d) A person with whom the respondent has had a child, where the presumption applies that the male parent is the father of the child of the female parent under the Uniform Parentage Act (Part 3 (commencing with Section 7600) of Division 12). - (e) A child of a party or a child who is the subject of an action under the Uniform Parentage Act, where the presumption applies that the male parent is the father of the child to be protected. - (f) Any other person related by consanguinity or affinity within the second degree.

-Domestic Violence/Dating Violence (Cal.
-Penal Code sections 243 and 273.5)
+Domestic Violence/Dating Violence (CA Penal Code, Chapter 2, Section 273.5 and Section 243)